blackflux/lambda-example/README.md

 # Sample Project for Lambda + Serverless + Testing

 This is an example project for starting AWS Lambda Development.
+You can use it to set up Lambda with API Gateway or to work with other (internal) AWS Components.